 The beach between the Maitland and Gamtoos river estuaries ranks among the finest in Africa.
 Swimming can at times be dangerous but the beach has developed into a kite-surfing and paragliding Mecca.

-The view of sand and surf from under a parasail are stunning.
+The view of sand and surf from under a parasail is stunning.
 Broad and extensive dunes rise some 50 meters above sea level in places, their contours continually sculpted by the wind.

 The legal responsibility for the beach below the village is fully vested with the local Metro (Coastal Management).
 Its legal obligations are guided primarily by the provisions of the Seashore Act and the Marine Living Resources Act.